Louisiana Woman Blog

 14. Stir in the nuts, coconut, and chocolate chips.

-18. Bake for 15 minutes.
+18. Bake for 15 minutes or until golden brown.

-19. Let cool then serve.
+19. Let cool, then serve.

 Notes